phpqa/phpqa.github.io/_pages/contributing.md

 dependencies: `string[]` *dependencies* = []

 A list of dependencies the project relies on, other than PHP itself.
-Some projects require php extensions enabled, or special libraries added before installing the tool.
+Some projects require php extensions enabled, or special libraries added before installing the project.
 This field is **optional**.

 ##### Composer